Re-entry and Reverse Culture Shock

 - Stay in touch with fellow study abroad students and share your re-entry experiences.
 Stay in touch through the Facebook group you joined when you were admitted to your Syracuse Abroad program.

 - Get involved in cultural or international activities on your home campus.

 - Plan to go back!
 Talk to Career Services about what it takes to find a career abroad.

-There are a lot of ways to share your knowledge and priceless details with students who are considering going abroad with SU Abroad.
+There are a lot of ways to share your knowledge and priceless details with students who are considering going abroad with Syracuse Abroad.
 Prospective students always want to hear from recent alumni, and becoming a global ambassador will allow you to interact with students who are just starting on their study abroad journey.
-You’ll work with the SU Abroad admissions and recruitment staff during on-campus events and talk to interested students and their parents about your experiences with SU Abroad.
+You’ll work with the Syracuse Abroad admissions and recruitment staff during on-campus events and talk to interested students and their parents about your experiences with Syracuse Abroad.